Trap of Feature Diversity in the Learning of MLPs: Introduction

 \section{Introduction}

 Deep neural networks (DNNs) have achieved significant success in various tasks.
-However, the essential reason for the superior performance of DNNs is not fully investigated, and many phenomena have not been well explained.
-Therefore, many methods have been proposed to explain DNNs, \emph{e.g.} investigating the phenomena of the lottery ticket hypothesis \cite{frankle2018lottery}, explaining the phenomena of the double descent \cite{jacot2020implicit, nakkiran2019deep, heckel2020early}, understanding the information bottleneck hypothesis \cite{wolchover2017new, shwartz2017opening}, exploring the gradient noise and regularization \cite{simsekli2019tail, mahoney2019traditional}, and analyzing the nonlinear learning dynamics \cite{saxe2013exact, lampinen2018analytic, pennington2017resurrecting}.
+However, the essential reason for the superior performance of DNNs has not been fully investigated.
+Many studies aim to explain typical phenomena in DNNs, \emph{e.g.} investigating the phenomenon of the lottery ticket hypothesis \cite{frankle2018lottery}, explaining the double-descent phenomenon \cite{jacot2020implicit, nakkiran2019deep, heckel2020early}, understanding the information bottleneck hypothesis \cite{wolchover2017new, shwartz2017opening}, exploring the gradient noise and regularization \cite{simsekli2019tail, mahoney2019traditional}, and analyzing the nonlinear learning dynamics \cite{lampinen2018analytic, pennington2017resurrecting}.

-In this paper, we focus on the learning dynamics of the MLP.
-In general, the training process of the MLP can be considered to have two phases.
-In the first phase, the learning process does not find a clear optimization direction, and the training loss does not decrease.
-In the second phase, the training loss suddenly begins to decrease, as shown in Figure \ref{fig:phenomenon}.
-The first phase may be very short or cannot be observed for simple tasks, but the first phase is long for complex tasks.
+In this paper, we focus on the learning dynamics of multi-layer perceptrons (MLPs).
+It has been widely discovered that when MLPs have many layers and the optimization is difficult, the learning process of MLPs is more likely to have two phases.
+As Figure \ref{fig:phenomenon}(b) shows, the first phase is usually not long, in which the training loss does not decrease.
+Then, in the second phase, the training loss suddenly begins to decrease.
+Note that when the task is simple the first phase may be extremely short (\emph{e.g.} a few iterations within an epoch), and thus cannot be observed.

-More specifically, this study investigates the learning dynamics of the MLP in the first phase.
-We find an interesting phenomenon that \textit{features of different categories become more and more similar to each other in the first phase,} as Figure \ref{fig:curve}(a) shows.
-The feature diversity keeps decreasing until the second phase.
-More crucially, we find that this phenomenon is widely shared by MLPs with different depths and widths, different activation functions, different learning rates, trained on different datasets.
-In fact, the investigation of feature diversity is of great value. \cite{rodriguez2016regularizing, ayinde2019regularizing}, and \cite{mellor2021neural} have pointed that the decrease of feature diversity may hurt the classification performance of DNNs.
+To this end, we discover an interesting phenomenon in the first phase, \emph{i.e.}, as Figure \ref{fig:phenomenon}(a) shows, \textit{features of different categories become increasingly similar to each other.} The feature diversity keeps decreasing (the cosine similarity between features keeps increasing) until the second phase.

+This phenomenon is widely shared by MLPs, convoluational neural networks, and recurrent neural networks (see both Figure \ref{fig:curve} and the supplementary material).
+Neural networks trained with different depths and widths, different activation functions, and different learning rates, on different types of data may all exhibit such a phenomenon, which hurts the optimization.

+More crucially, the investigation and alleviation of the two-phase phenomenon are of considerable value, because this is a typical learning-sticking problem with MLPs.
+As Figure \ref{fig:phenomenon}(c) shows, when the loss minimization gets stuck, we can consider it as a strong first phase with an infinite length.